Colombia Birding Tour to Santa Marta, Atlantic Coast & Perijá

-This trip involves a very special birding journey to watch endemic and near-endemic birds in the north of Colombia where you can enjoy two of the most important isolated mountain ranges in the country; Perijá and Santa Marta, with the addition of the dry forest of the state of Guajira where many special birds are ready to be spotted and photographed.
+This Santa Marta Birding adventure involves a very special journey to watch endemic and near-endemic birds in the north of Colombia where you can enjoy two of the most important isolated mountain ranges in the country; Perijá and Santa Marta, with the addition of the dry forest of the state of Guajira where many special birds are ready to be spotted and photographed.

 Alternative Tour Name: Atlantic Coast Santa Marta and Perijá